Branch Management Team

 Paul had a strong interest in aviation from a young age which saw him study Aeronautical Engineering at Glasgow University.
 After he graduated, Paul spent 4 years at QinetiQ in Bedfordshire working in vehicle dynamic modelling before returning to Ayrshire as a Research and Development Engineer at Goodrich.
 A couple of company name changes and fifteen years later Paul is now a Senior Manager with the Global Chemical Substance Office at Collins Aerospace.
 Passionate about ensuring the aerospace industry embraces new green technologies, chemicals and processes by working collaboratively with other aerospace companies and suppliers.
 Paul has been a member of the Royal Aeronautical Society since a student and has received his Charted Engineer status from the Engineering Council.

 Tom has been interested in engineering and aviation from an early age and developed this by joining Spirit Aerosystems, Prestwick, as an apprentice in 2009.
-He then worked in various areas of the shop floor before moving into engineering, and is now an Industrial Engineer at Spirit.
-During this time Tom also studied Engineering Design and Manufacture at the University of Strathclyde, graduating in 2022.
+He then worked on the shop floor as a fitter on Boeing 777, 767, Airbus A320 and A350 fixed leading edge structures before moving into manufacturing engineering, and is now an Industrial Engineer at Prestwick Aerosystems (formerly Spirit).
+During this time Tom also completed a degree in Engineering Design and Manufacture at the University of Strathclyde, graduating in 2022.
+Tom is particularly interested in the rich history of aviation at Prestwick and its associated industries.

 Outreach Team